pinetwork-js/api-typing/README.md

 The export is split into two main parts:

-- Everything exported with the `API` prefix represents a payload you may get from the REST API.
+- Everything exported with the `API` prefix represents a payload you may get from or post to the REST API.

 - Everything exported with the `REST` prefix represents data that only comes from or is directly related to the REST API.